 Instructions for Design Space and Cutting:

-If your mat has lost it’s stick, a good tip is to put painter’s tape along the sides of the vinyl to hold it in place on your mat.
-Also use the brayer to hold it down on the mat, which means rub it down on the mat before you start cutting.
+If the mat is no longer sticky, use painter’s tape along the sides of the vinyl to hold it in place.
+Also use the brayer to hold it down which means rub it down on the mat before cutting.

 Instructions for Assembly

-Apply the jute around the edges with a glue gun and be sure to leave enough at the top to make a hanger.
+For extra dimension and design, apply jute or other natural string around edges with a glue gun and be sure to leave enough at the top to make a hanger.

 Instructions for Bow

 - Cut two yards of ribbon.
 More ribbon = bigger bow.

 - Fold ribbon five inches in then continue to fold back and forth until there are six to seven layers.

 - Fold layers in half to identify the middle.

 - Cut 1/3 into the ribbon at a slight angle.